Hurt Foot Hop is a trope particular to Amusing Injuries.

 Fidget: Ow!
 My foot!
 My only foot!

 - This happens to Chef Louis in The Little Mermaid, after a pan falls onto his foot while he is chasing after Sebastian.
-He briefly hops in pain, clutching his other foot in both hands.
+He briefly hops in pain, clutching his hurt foot in both hands.

 - On the DVD release of The Lorax, there's a special feature in which the viewer can watch the characters playing with objects from the Once-ler's cart.
 If you select the cart to get more items, the Lorax kicks it and then hops off the screen clutching his foot.